Foyle's War series 5: Background and production

-A big part of the story concerns the Slapton Sands disaster and it being covered up.
-Others include the preparations for the celebration of VE Day in Hastings (including profiteering from the sale of flags and bunting) and the difficulties experienced by returning servicemen in adapting to civilian life.
-One inconsistency is that Andrew says he won't continue as a pilot because "sinusitis has affected my vision" but sinusitis, while a reason for temporary grounding because of the pain caused by unpressurised cockpits, extremely rarely affects vision permanently.
-Several newspapers are used as props, Foyle is seen reading a copy of The Hastings Chronicle with a "Hitler Dead" headline; a few days later, a child reads The Evening News stating "Germany Surrenders"; and, in the station, Brooke discusses a Jane comic from the Daily Mirror.
-The episode ends with Churchill's victory speech and It's a Lovely Day Tomorrow, sung by Vera Lynn.
+The story is based on the Slapton Sands disaster and how it was covered up.
+The preparations for the celebration of VE Day in Hastings (including profiteering from the sale of flags and bunting) and the difficulties of returning servicemen in adapting to civilian life are also covered.
+One inconsistency is that Andrew says he will cannot to work as pilot because "sinusitis has affected his vision" but sinusitis rarely affects vision permanently.

+Several newspapers are used as props, Foyle is reading a copy of The Hastings Chronicle with a "Hitler Dead" headline; a few days later, a child reads The Evening News stating "Germany Surrenders"; and, in the station, Brooke discusses a Jane comic from the Daily Mirror.
+The episode ends with Churchill's victory speech and "It's a Lovely Day Tomorrow", sung by Vera Lynn.

 International broadcast

 Series Five was broadcast in Australia on ABC weekly from 20 July 2008, in the United States on PBS stations on Masterpiece Mystery! as Foyle's War V on 7 and 14 June 2009, and on Netflix as of April 2014.